 In the Heart of the Mountains, book one

-Legendary warrior Ramya has successfully reigned over Peqkya as Melokai for twelve years.
-Prosperous, peaceful, and happy, her people love her… or so she thinks.
+Legendary warrior Ramya has successfully ruled as Melokai for longer than most.
+Prosperous, peaceful, and happy, her people love her.
+Or so she thinks.

-Is the sudden appearance of a mysterious cave creature from the east the trouble the prophecy speaks of?
-Or is the threat something darker, more evil?
-And what of the wolves… does the ferocious war with their kind mark the end for Peqkya?
+Is the abrupt appearance of a mysterious, eastern cave creature the prophesied danger?
+Or is it something darker, more evil?
+And what of the wolves?
+Will the ferocious war with their kind oust her from power?

-If you love elaborate fantasy worlds and deep worldbuilding, perilously high stakes, magic, brutal battles, intrigue, and unique creatures and beings, then MELOKAI, book one of the epic new fantasy trilogy In the Heart of the Mountains, is for you.
+If you love elaborate fantasy worlds and deep worldbuilding, perilously high stakes, magic, brutal battles, intrigue, and unique creatures and beings, then MELOKAI, Book One of the grimdark, epic fantasy trilogy In the Heart of the Mountains by Rosalyn Kelly, is for you.

 THE FALL OF VAASAR

 Everyone loves a festival in Vaasar.
 The town is peaceful and the townsfolk relish a good show.
 But shy Tamza is not enjoying herself.
 Her father, a celebrated bear tamer, is stepping down and the time has come for Tamza to take his place and perform on her own.